cocos-creator/docs-3d-deprecated/en/editor/preview/browser.md

 ![refresh](index/refresh.jpg)

-If we want to refresh the preview page after some modified, just refresh in browser or click the refresh button in editor.
+If we want to refresh the preview page after some modified, just refresh in browser or click the refresh button in editor.<br>
-The difference is that click refresh button in editor will **refresh all preview pages**.If you want the preview page to refresh automatically, just save the scene.The settings for saving scene auto-refresh can be enable in __Project Settings-> Project Preview__.
+The difference is that click refresh button in editor will **refresh all preview pages**.If you want the preview page to refresh automatically, just save the scene.The settings for saving scene auto-refresh can be enable in __Project Settings -> Project Preview__.

 ![start-scene](index/auto-refresh.jpg)